 Here are a few great choices:

-Bottom Line: It is best to choose whole foods for breakfast.
-Eggs are a great choice, as they are very nutritious and filling.
+It’s best to choose whole foods like eggs for breakfast, as they’re very nutritious and filling.
 High-protein breakfasts may help reduce cravings and promote weight loss.

-If you must eat breakfast cereal, make sure to read the ingredients list and be wary of front label health claims.
-Choose cereals that are high in fiber and low in sugar.
+If you eat cereal, read the ingredients list and approach health claims with skepticism.
+The best cereals are high in fiber and low in sugar.